lucyxiang/Pong2.0/README.md

 ## To Play the Game

-Download Final-Build.app [macOS only].
+Download `Final Demo.app` [macOS only].
 We tried to have a windows version as well but unity does not play well with cross platform development.